pluralsight/guides/in-review/microsoft-net/asp-net-mvc-populating-dropdown-lists-in-razor-views-using-the-mvvm-design-pattern-entity-framework-and-ajax/article.md

 Turning an example project like this into production application usually means adding code to address a number of requirements:

 * localization (language and conventions),
-* error messsages for the user interface,
+* error messages for the user interface,
 * error handling and logging,
 * unit tests, and
 * deployment.